BruceEckel/BruceEckel-hugo/content/post/misunderstanding-python-class-attributes.md

 ```

 Why give names and initialization values to `class` attributes, then when you
-create an object, immediately create and initialize instance variables with
+create an object, immediately create and initialize instance variables with the
-the *same names* as the class attributes?
-I began to suspect there might be a
+*same names* as the class attributes?
+I began to suspect a misunderstanding
-misunderstanding about class attributes.
+about class attributes.

 I found one of the coaches of the project (who was not the original author) and
 asked.
 It was explained to me that this was the way you provide default values